Morgaine le Fey (DC Comics): Fictional character biography

-Morgaine le Fey is the ancient sorceress of Arthurian legends.
-Her history is slightly different from the legends, but she is a sorceress gifted in the arts of black magic.
-In Madame Xanadu #1 (2008), Morgaine (or "Morgana") is revealed as a sister of Nimue (the future Madame Xanadu) and Vivienne, the Lady of the Lake.
-All three descend from the "Elder Folk", survivors of the fall of Atlantis that evolved into the Homo magi, explaining Morgaine's affinity for magic.
-While Nimue is shown as kind and caring about the early, magic-free humans, Morgaine exhibits a mean streak, treating the new human breed as little more than playthings, using contempt even towards her kinder little sister.
+Morgaine le Fey is an ancient sorceress gifted in the arts of black magic.
+In Madame Xanadu #1 (2008), Morgaine is revealed to be a sister of Nimue (the future Madame Xanadu) and Vivienne, the Lady of the Lake.
+All three are descended from the Elder Folk, survivors of the fall of Atlantis.
+The Elder Folk evolved into the Homo magi, a human subspecies with an affinity for magic.

 After several centuries of manipulating humans and taking many lovers (including Julius Caesar), Morgaine sets her sights on Uther Pendragon, High King of Britain.
-Her advances are rejected, as Uther only has eyes for Igraine, the wife of Duke Gorlois of Cornwall.
-Seeking to meddle in their lives, Morgaine disguises herself as Igraine's daughter.
-Afterward, she is exiled from the Elder Folk and travels to Avalon.
-In The New 52 continuity reboot, Morgaine and Nimue are the biological daughters of Igraine, who is identified as a Fae.
+Her advances are rejected, as Uther only has eyes for Igraine, the wife of Duke Gorlois.
+Seeking to meddle in their lives, Morgaine disguises herself as one of Igraine's daughters, but this causes her to be exiled from the Elder Folk.
+Her sister Vivienne gives her shelter on the isle of Avalon.

 In the early 6th century, Morgaine trains her sisters Morgause and Elaine to be adept with sorcery like her.
 After Uther kills Gorlois, Morgaine blames her half-brother King Arthur (Uther's son) for stealing her and her sisters' birthright.
 She conspires against him throughout his time on the throne and seeks the destruction of Camelot.
-During this time, Merlin merges the demon Etrigan with the human Jason Blood in a last-ditch effort to defend the kingdom.

-Following this, Morgaine continues to practice dark magic and retains her youth for many centuries, seeking power and a new kingdom to rule.
-By the 20th century, Merlin returns and tricks Morgaine, causing her to lose her youth.
+In the waning days of Camelot, Merlin merges his demon familiar Etrigan with the human Jason Blood in a last-ditch effort to defend the kingdom from Morgaine le Fey.
+Following the fall of Camelot, Morgaine continues to practice her dark arts and retains her youth for many centuries, always seeking power and a new kingdom to rule.
+By the 20th century, Merlin resurfaces and tricks Morgaine, causing her to lose her youth.

-In Batman Family #17, the Huntress's use of the Justice League transporter frees Morgaine, who claims the Philosopher's Stone.
-Le Fey seeks a baby with latent demon powers in the maternity ward where Man-Bat's wife is giving birth.
-Several women give birth to demon children as a result.
-Etrigan also appears and together he and Man-Bat defeat le Fey.

-Morgaine later attempts to steal Wonder Woman's eternal youth, not realizing that she has given it up.
-She is killed, but revives and returns to battle Etrigan and Wonder Woman on many occasions.

-Morgaine returns in Trinity, working with Enigma and Despero to usurp the symbolic position of Superman, Batman, and Wonder Woman.
-She infuses the villains with the Major Arcana of the Tarot, giving them a measure of control over reality.
-However, she is ultimately defeated and imprisoned in a stone idol, which is placed in Jason Blood's custody.